robertofuentesr/computer_vision/README.md

 # computer_vision
-This is a set of easy to follow examples in computer vision AI
+This is a set of easy-to-follow examples in computer vision AI